|Member||1985 - 1999|

 Lizz worked across many layers of creative and administrative production at Handspan as a researcher, dramaturg, company/tour manager, administrative assistant, publicist and archivist - an assiduous facilitator and organiser as well as a key ensemble performer.
 She edited the company newsletter Fingerprint, took minutes for the numerous Company Meetings and served on the Board.
 She was instrumental in the Handmade workshop program, compiling the Handmade Manual and after the company's closure, compiled The Productions of Handspan Theatre 1977-2002 (2003) and catalogued Handspan's archival material for the Performing Arts CollectionPerforming Arts Museum at the Arts Centre, Melbourne.

-She built the imagery for and directed a solo work, Wired for Handspan's vignette production Metafour (1993), and since leaving Handspan has continued to experiment in making small performance works with sculptural images in this vein, including Odditorium with Women’s Circus (2003); three Artists-in-Residencies at the City of Melbourne’s Artplay including Note to Self (2008) and creation of the Spirit Birds for the City of Geelong's Mouth-to-Mountain Project (2009 & 2016).
+She built the imagery for and directed a solo work, Wired for Handspan's vignette production Metafour (1993), and since leaving Handspan has continued to experiment in making small performance works with sculptural images in this vein, including Odditorium with Women’s Circus (2003); three Artists-in-Residencies at the City of Melbourne’s Artplay including Note to Self (2008) and creation of the Spirit Birds for the City of Geelong's Mouth-to-Mountain Project (2009 & 2016) and, wearable works for Donna Jackson's Industrial Fashion events at Williamstown Town Hall (2019 & 2020).

 Lizz continues to work with people of all ages, fusing her performance and teaching skills to create theatrical experiences for schools and the wider community, running small festivals, arts programs and events, since 2000 as an independent arts manager.